jefflovell/launch-school-js101/study-sessions/109-written-study.md

 ### Search and Selection

 `string.prototype.includes()`: This method takes a substring as the argument and returns a **boolean** signifying whether that substring exists within the string that `includes` was called on.
 The search is case-sensitive.
+  - `includes()` takes an optional, second argument which specifies the index at which to start the search.

 `string.prototype.charAt()`: This method takes an index value of the calling string as an argument and returns the character at that index.